oslokommune/ukeweb_designsystem/README.md

 ## Icons

-If used directly in stylesheet characters might change so you need to use map `content: map-get(icons.$icons, "chevron-right")`
+If used directly in stylesheet characters might change so you need to use map `content: map-get(icon-map.$icons, "chevron-right")`

 ### Generate Icon Font